 Between Los Angeles and Anaheim in neighboring Orange County, there are a staggering number of things to do and see in this culturally diverse area.
 A good majority of visitors are headed to Anaheim for a visit to the Happiest Place on Earth.
 Disneyland Resort, which encompasses the original Disneyland and Disney California Adventure, is easily the area's biggest attraction and one of the biggest in the world.

 Whether Disneyland is your major attraction, there are no shortage of other major attractions, events and activities to fill the rest of your days.
 Theme park lovers (that’s us!) have many options.
 For thrill-seekers, nearby Knott's Berry Farm and Six Flags Magic Mountain in Valencia offer a number of Coasters with a Capital C. Just to be clear, we're talking reaching top speeds of 82 mph in 2.3 seconds up 205 feet in the air and coming back down at a death-defying 90 degree angle aboard the Xcelerator at Knotts's.
 Six Flags Magic Mountain has no shortage of thrills and boasts the most roller coasters in the world, adding it’s 20th coaster in 2019!

 For those of you interested in sightseeing or the movies, Universal Studios Hollywood should be on your Los Angeles must-do list.
 Stargazers can hit The Original Farmers Market and its next-door neighbor The Grove shopping mall for shopping and celeb spotting.
-Celebrate Hollywood with a visit to the famed sign that sits atop the Hollywood Hills (but bring your hiking shoes!), then make stops at Grauman's Chinese Theatre, Beverly Hills and Hollywood Boulevard.
+Celebrate Hollywood with a visit to the famed sign that sits atop the Hollywood Hills (but bring your hiking shoes!), then make stops at the TCL Chinese Theatre, Beverly Hills and Hollywood Boulevard.

 Every visitor should make at least one trip to the beach.
 There are plenty to choose from in Los Angeles and Orange County.
 Huntington City Beach is perhaps the most quintessentially California surfin' beach and boasts miles of beach coastline perfect for a beach bonfire, a bike ride or a nice walk, and has plenty of parking.
 Other family-friendly OC beaches are Little Corona and Seal Beach.